 Consumers are Not Responding to Traditional Marketing

-47% of consumers in the 18-24 age range uses ad blockers.
+47% of consumers in the 18-24 age range use ad blockers.
 Traditional web ads are being phased out of use.
-And video ads and commercials on television are getting less and less viewership.
-Netflix is slowly replacing traditional tv and Netflix doesn’t show ads.
-Additionally the minute commercials come on when watching tv, phones come out and consumers are checking their Facebook, Instagram and Twitter.
+Video ads and commercials on television are getting less and less viewership.
+Netflix is slowly replacing traditional tv and Netflix doesn’t show ads (as of yet.)
+Additionally, the minute commercials come on when watching tv, phones come out and consumers are checking their Facebook, Instagram and Twitter channels.
 Traditional marketing isn’t reaching consumers, yet influencer marketing is.